hakizimana-fred/onlyfans-bootlegged/README.md

 install praw with pip3 install praw
 You must add Praw credentials
 then
-python3 app.py
+python3 main.py

 ***
 ## How to upload Videos to Youtube
-scrape your content off explicit off redit
+scrape onlyfans explicit  off redit